raventext/Agentic-RAG-System/README.md

 python -m interface.api
 ```

-Open `http://localhost:8000` in your browser.
-That's it.
+Open http://localhost:8000 in your browser.

-> **Note:** Step 5 takes 10–15 minutes on first run.
-The embedding model
+> Note: Step 5 takes 10-15 minutes on first run.
+The embedding model (~80MB)
-> (~80MB) downloads automatically and runs fully locally — no API call needed.
+> downloads automatically and runs fully locally -- no API call needed.
 > Steps 5 onwards only need to run once.
 After that, just run step 6.

 ---